 What will my house be like?

-Habitat builds simple, decent, and energy-efficient homes with built-in deferred maintenance, intended to keep the costs of homeownership low.
-Habitat houses are likely to have wood laminate and vinyl flooring.
-Houses include a new washer and dryer, as well as dishwasher, range, refrigerator, and lawnmower.
+Habitat builds simple, decent, and energy efficient homes with built-in deferred maintenance, intended to keep the costs of homeownership low.
+Habitat houses are likely to have vinyl flooring and include a new washer and dryer, as well as dishwasher, range, refrigerator, and microwave or range hood.

 What is my responsibility?